 Release Notes: This release adds a connect retry option.

 Caché Monitor is an SQL development tool for InterSystems database Caché.
-It features an advanced SQL query editor with SQL syntax highlighting, SQL code completion with context sensitive information about database objects (also known as Intellisense), an SQL history buffer for executed SQL commands, SQL code formatting, parallel queries, graphical SQL execution plan with index and selectivity information from every used index in the plan, SQL abbreviations, and much more.
+It features an advanced SQL query editor with SQL syntax highlighting, SQL code completion with context sensitive information about database objects (also known as Intellisense), an SQL history buffer for executed SQL commands, SQL code formatting, parallel queries, graphical SQL execution plan with index and selectivity information, SQL abbreviations, and much more.
+Database diagrams graphically show the structure of the database.

 Release Notes: This release fixes some bugs and clarifies import and export handling.